+A (currently) UK-based software engineer enjoys low-level programming, learning new things and staying awake at night solving problems.
 I got into programming thinking it's something I'd enjoy as a career; jokes on me - it became a hobby too.

-During a year-out between college and university, I taught myself to program in C. I went on to study on a Bachelor (Honours) degree in Computer Science at the University of the West of England for 4 years, with a 14-month internship at Intel in the middle; I graduated first-class in 2018.
-In the middle of my final year at university I started work at a series-A startup company: AppSecTest, where I helped write software to reverse-engineer mobile applications to check for security and legal compliance (less boring than it sounds).
+During a year-out between college and university, I taught myself to program in C. After enjoying it so much I went on to study on a Bachelor (Honours) degree in Computer Science at the University of the West of England (3/4 year sandwich course).

 In my 3yr at University I joined Intel for a 14-month internship.
 Here I was introduced to the world of IoT.
 This was a great experience, it introduced me to working on hardware and working on solutions all the way up to an end-user interface (web, android, etc).
 With a background in C, I naturally gravitated toward low-level software development and while able & willing work web-dev, I find it challenging.